A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Conclusion

 \section{Conclusion}

-In this systematic literature review, we analyzed \numStudies studies on LLM-based software vulnerability detection published between January 2020 and June 2025.
-To structure this rapidly evolving field, we introduced a comprehensive taxonomy that covers task formulation, i.e., the classification task presented to the LLM; input representation, i.e., how code and context are provided to the LLM; system architecture, differentiating between LLM-centric and hybrid approaches; and model adaptation techniques, including prompt engineering, fine-tuning, and learning paradigms.
-The analysis shows that most studies use simple approaches, such as binary code classification (vulnerable/non-vulnerable) and general-purpose LLMs.
-Common techniques include full-parameter fine-tuning and zero-shot prompting.
-More advanced techniques such as parameter-efficient fine-tuning, continual learning, retrieval-augmented generation, and agentic workflows are only beginning to emerge.
-We further analyzed the datasets used for training and evaluation, extending the taxonomy to include dataset type, granularity, source, and labeling.
-We investigated commonly used datasets with respect to their realism, vulnerability coverage, diversity, and usage trends.
-Despite notable progress in the field, we identified several key limitations that hinder practical adoption of LLMs in software vulnerability detection, including limited detection granularity, limited robustness in code representations, and outdated vulnerability knowledge.
-In particular, dataset-related limitations, such as low vulnerability type diversity and class imbalance, pose challenges to generalization and cross-study comparability.
-To address these limitations, we outlined actionable research directions, such as advancing structure-aware and language-agnostic input representations, aligning datasets across use cases to enable cross-study comparison, and adopting RAG and continual learning techniques to improve adaptability.
-By mapping existing studies, identifying open challenges, and proposing future research directions, this review aims to guide researchers and practitioners in selecting techniques and datasets as well as support more comparable and reproducible research; ultimately advancing the development of reliable, generalizable, and practically applicable LLM-based vulnerability detection systems.
+In this SLR, we analyzed \numStudies studies on LLM-based software vulnerability detection.
+To structure this rapidly evolving field, we introduced a comprehensive taxonomy that covers detection task formulation, i.e., the classification and generation tasks presented to the LLM; input representation, i.e., how code and auxiliary information are provided to the LLM; system architecture, differentiating between LLM-centric and hybrid approaches; as well as model adaptation (prompt engineering, fine-tuning, and learning paradigms) and orchestration techniques, e.g., agentic and ensemble systems.
+The analysis shows that most studies perform binary code classification (vulnerable/non-vulnerable).
+Common adaptation techniques include full-parameter fine-tuning and zero-shot prompting.
+More advanced adaptation techniques, learning paradigms, and orchestration designs, such as parameter-efficient fine-tuning, retrieval-augmented generation, continual learning, and agentic workflows, are only beginning to emerge.
+We further analyzed common datasets used, investigating their realistic nature, diversity in vulnerability types with respect to CWE-1000 pillars, and usage trends.
+Despite notable progress in the field, we identified several key limitations that hinder practical adoption of LLMs in software vulnerability detection, including limited robustness in code representations, vulnerability data leakage, and limited interpretability and explainability.
+To address the identified limitations, we outlined actionable research directions, such as advancing structure-aware and language-agnostic input representations, aligning datasets across use cases to enable cross-study comparison and standardized evaluation protocols, adopting retrieval and continual learning techniques to improve adaptability, and fitting approaches into practical development workflow requirements.
+By mapping existing studies, identifying open challenges, and proposing future research directions, this review aims to guide researchers and practitioners in advancing the development of reliable, generalizable, and practically applicable LLM-based vulnerability detection systems.

 \begin{acks} This work has been supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project-ID 528745080 - FIP 68.
 The authors alone are responsible for the content of the paper. \end{acks}